prat-man/Brainfuck-Studio/README.md

 A modern IDE for Brainfuck with tabbed interface and syntax highlighting.<br>
 Create, debug, execute, and export (to other languages) brainfuck programs.<br>
 <br>
-The IDE is Java based and requires Java 11+.
 It supports Windows, OSX, and Linux.
 <br><br>

 ## Features